FAQs

 Q: Are there disabled toilets available?
 A: Disabled toilets are located in the D-Day Memorial Hall, the Village Shop and behind the event marquee opposite the Red Lion (porta-loo type)

 Q: Are dogs welcome?
-A: Well behaved dogs are welcome.
+A: Well behaved dogs are welcome to the event but not allowed in the Map Room and Fort Southwick Tunnels with the exception of Guide Dogs in the Map Room.
 It is the responsibility of the owner to keep them on a lead and clear up any mess.
-Guide dogs only in the Map Room

 Don't miss out!